HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 ![create-vmware-account-8.png](./images/create-vmware-account-8.png)

-After the addition is complete, provide the vCenter access address, **"dr"** user, and login password to HyperBDR platform.
+After the addition is complete, provide the vCenter access address, **"dr"** user, and login password to **HyperBDR Console**.

-### Fill in HyperBDR
+### Fill in HyperBDR Console

-Then fill in the authentication information of this account to the HyperBDR DR Platform later, including:
+Then fill in the authentication information of this account to the HyperBDR Console DR Platform later, including:

 - vCenter IP
 - vCenter usename